23 Popular Panamanian Dishes and Foods

 Ingredients and Preparation

-Popular Types of Panamanian Food
+Popular Types of Panamanian Dishes

 Panamanian dishes are delicacies widely enjoyed in Panama, a country nested in Central America.
 The cuisine of Panama is influenced significantly by its multicultural history, including Native Panamanian cultures, Afro-Caribbean cuisine, African specialties, and Spanish culinary gems.